Tips for a Healthy Immune System

 Sugar is hidden in so many commercially available foods these days; it can be tough to avoid for some.
 While many people understand the relationship between diabetes and sugar consumption, it’s a little harder to see how sugar can influence the immune system.

-When I’m talking about sugar, I’m referring to the obvious sugars in sweet foods such as cakes, biscuits, soft drinks, and lollies and the hidden sugars in most processed and packaged foods.
+When I talk about sugar, I refer to the obvious sugars in sweet foods such as cakes, biscuits, soft drinks, and lollies and the hidden sugars in most processed and packaged foods.

 There are theories that high sugar consumption influences the nutritional status of a person; it is said to strip the body of various vitamins and minerals, especially vitamin C, which plays an important role in immune health.
-Now, this is more of a long term influence of a high sugar diet, this depletion of nutrients will become evident after long periods of high sugar consumption, so when you think you might be getting away with a sugar-laden diet, it might just come back and influence your immune health in a more subtle way.
+Now, this is more of a long-term influence of a high-sugar diet; this depletion of nutrients will become evident after long periods of high sugar consumption, so when you think you might be getting away with a sugar-laden diet, it might just come back and influence your immune health more subtly.

-However, the most alarming influence of sugar on the immune system is its direct impact within a short period of time.
+However, sugar’s most alarming influence on the immune system is its direct impact within a short period of time.
 A famous study from the 1970s showed the effects of sugar on phagocytes in the immune system2.
-In this study, sugar was found to reduce the activity of phagocytes, therefore reducing the capacity of the immune system to destroy invading pathogens.
+In this study, sugar was found to reduce phagocyte activity, reducing the immune system’s capacity to destroy invading pathogens.

 A phagocyte is a white blood cell that engulfs and consumes bacteria and other debris in the body.
-They are the cleaners of the immune system, and when their efficiency is compromised with sugar consumption, the immune system can suffer.
+It is the immune system’s cleaner, and when sugar consumption compromises its efficiency, the immune system can suffer.

-This particular study identified this influence of sugar to be apparent within a short period of time after consuming sugary food and continued for several hours afterwards.
+This particular study identified the influence of sugar as apparent within a short period of time after consuming sugary food and continued for several hours afterwards.

-So with sugar consumption, there are short and long term adverse effects on the immune system.
-In the short term, up to around 5-6 hours after eating sugary foods, your white blood cells are compromised and with long term sugar consumption, your body can become depleted of nutrients essential for immune system function.
+Sugar consumption has short—and long-term adverse effects on the immune system.
+In the short term, up to 5-6 hours after eating sugary foods, your white blood cells are compromised.
+Long-term sugar consumption can deplete nutrients essential for immune system function.

 Two great reasons to cut right back on sugar for immune system health.